CIMR-Algos/SeaIceConcentration_ATBD_v2/book/baseline_algorithm_definition_SIED.md

 to errors in the classification into ice classes as part of the SIED product.

-However, it is generally accepted that SIED presents less errors (than SIC) because of using thresholds that can hide some of the issues in SIC.
+However, it is generally accepted that SIED presents less errors (than SIC) because of using thresholds that can hide some issues in SIC.

 ## Level-2 end to end algorithm functional flow diagram